 Regardless of the critical fault clearance time, each item of plant shall be protected by two fully independent protections of differing principle.
 For all plant, except lines 132kV and below, both protections are required to meet the clearance times given in Table 3.3 below.
 For lines 132kV and below, at least one of the protections is required to meet the total fault clearance times as given in Table 3.3 below.
+Note that in Tables 3.3 and 3.4 below two sets of fault clearance times are given, one set is acceptable for existing equipment (ie existing at the code commencement date).
+The other set must be used for all new equipment.

-Standard fault clearance times (msec) - South West Transmission Network and North West Transmission Network
+Table 3.3 Standard fault clearance times (msec) - South West Interconnected System & North West Interconnected System

-No CB Fail CB Fail
+Existing Equipment No CB Fail Existing Equipment CB Fail New Equipment No CB Fail New Equipme nt CB Fail

-220kV and above Local 120 370
+220kV and above Local 120 370 100 250

-Remote 180 420
+Remote 180 420 140 290

-66kV and 132kV Local 150 400
+66kV and 132kV Local 150 400 105 270

-Remote 200 450
+Remote 200 450 160 325

-For voltages below 66kV in both the South West Transmission Network and North West Transmission Network, the clearance times will be as specified by Western Power in the access agreement.
+For voltages below 66kV in both the South West Interconnected System and North West Interconnected System, the clearance times will be as specified by Western Power in the access agreement.